John has been with Cornwalls for 60 years; this includes 20 years as Senior Partner.

 In addition, John recently completed his Master of Laws at the University of Melbourne, with a thesis entitled ‘Implications of Canon Law for Church Organisations Operating in Australia’

-- arranging DGR and income tax exemptions for not for profit and charitable organisations
+- arranging DGR and income tax exemptions for not for profit and charitable organisations; and

 - setting up charitable foundations.